-What you may be detecting here is a radically accelerated population increase in the last forty years.
-The time it takes to add another billion people gets shorter every cycle, with the 7 billion mark quickly approaching.
+What you may be detecting here is a radically accelerated population increase in the last fifty years.
+The time it takes to add another billion people gets shorter every cycle, with the 8 billion mark already rapidly approaching.
 Why is this happening?
 Population growth is exponential, not mathematical.
 Adding ten more fertile females to the population pool doesn't equate to adding just ten more babies, but more like one hundred babies.
 Each woman has the potential to spawn many more offspring, who in turn can produce many more offspring themselves down the road.
 Get it?
-You can't blame it all on me either.
-I'm good, but not that damn good.

 As a result of this exponential growth in the human population, many folks believe that the planet is already overpopulated.
 Is that true?
 I can't give you an answer for that, because it is a relative question.
 Where are we talking about?
 Siberia?
 It's certainly not overpopulated.
 Calcutta, India?
-Perhaps it certainly is overpopulated.
+Yeah, maybe they have maxed out on the peeps.
 Maybe.
 Many assume that Africa as a whole is overpopulated, but given the size of the place and its current population totals, it is actually quite sparsely populated, particularly if you compare it to a place like Western Europe.
 And if Western Europe is overpopulated, why do many of its governments encourage their citizens to have more babies?
 Hmmmm . . . things get complicated fast.
 Plaid Avenger rule of thumb: a place seems to be considered truly overpopulated only when not enough resources exist to supply the people who live there.
 Thus, the 70 million people in Ethiopia may all agree that their country is overpopulated, but the 80 million people in Germany would probably not consider themselves so, even given that Ethiopia is roughly three times the size of its schnitzel-eating friend.